lley154/littercoin/README.md

 For testing, it is recommended to setup 2 accounts.

-Follow the instructions to create a new wallet and a seed phase for the 1st user we will call the Admin.
+Follow the instructions to create a new wallet and a seed phase for the 1st user we will call Owner.
 Select the profile image to get to the account detail view, and from there you can create another account called User.

 ```
 *** Important Step ***